Speak with the class teacher

 Parents’ evenings are held twice a year – once in the autumn term and another in the Spring.
 We encourage parents of all our pupils to keep in close contact with the school – it’s nearly always possible to speak with the class teacher for a moment or two before or after school, and a longer discussion can be arranged within a day or two.
 These meetings can be arranged if you have specific concerns or would like to know more about how to support your child.
 For example, following the Annual Report, which is sent home a few weeks before the summer holiday, you might like to arrange a meeting with your child’s class teacher to discuss some of the content of the report and how you can help your child over the long summer break.

-Speak to one of the Co-heads
+Speak to the head teacher

 Put your views in writing